 Signs of under watering usually, show up with dry, brown foliage, a shriveled stem or desiccated roots.
 If overwatering occurs, you might see light new growth, stem rot or root rot.

 Fight requirements for ponytails are pretty easy to remember if you think of where they are native to – the Mexico desert landscape.

 Provide bright indirect light to full sun.

 Any window space indoors particularly one facing north will suit the light requirements of this bright light plant.
 For optimum performance, however, full sun is best.

 Pony Tail Insect Free

-Although pest don’t bother the ponytail much we do have some recommended products for controlling pests.
+Although pest don’t bother the ponytail much we do have one recommended natural product for controlling these pests.

-You provide plenty of bright light and water it less frequently than you think necessary, and this plant will add a unique beauty wherever your use it.
+You provide plenty of bright light and water it less frequently than you think necessary, and this plant will add a unique beauty wherever you use it.

 Ponytail Palms For An Interesting Garden